-"Where the assessment of distinctness of hybrids involves a pre-screening system on the basis of the use of the use of the parent lines and formula, the uniformity of a hybrid variety should, in addition to an examination of the hybrid variety itself, also be assessed by examination of the uniformity of its parent lines."
+"Where the assessment of a hybrid variety involves the parent lines, the uniformity of the hybrid variety should, in addition to an examination of the hybrid variety itself, also be assessed by examination of the uniformity of its parent lines."

-ASW 9 (TG Template: Chapter 4.3.2) - Stability assessment: general Footnote: 1
+ASW 9 (Chapter 4.3.2) - Stability assessment: general

-- (a) Test Guidelines covering seed-propagated and vegetatively propagated varieties - "Where appropriate, or in cases of doubt, stability may be further examined tested, either by growing a further generation, or by testing a new seed or plant stock to ensure that it exhibits the same characteristics as those shown by the previous initial material supplied." - (b) Test Guidelines covering only seed-propagated varieties
+(a) Test Guidelines covering seed-propagated and vegetatively propagated varieties

+"Where appropriate, or in cases of doubt, stability may be further examined by testing a new seed or plant stock to ensure that it exhibits the same characteristics as those shown by the initial material supplied."

+(b) Test Guidelines covering only seed-propagated varieties

-"Where appropriate, or in cases of doubt, stability may be further examined tested, either by growing a further generation, or by testing a new seed stock to ensure that it exhibits the same characteristics as those shown by the previous initial material supplied."
+"Where appropriate, or in cases of doubt, stability may be further examined by testing a new seed stock to ensure that it exhibits the same characteristics as those shown by the initial material supplied."